• Film Bridge

 still photography, music videos, TV series,

-features and new media over the past 12 years.
+features and new media in the past 15 years.

 Jody is a Founder of the Location Managers Guild International, LMGI,